slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 -A neutron-l3-agent-PREROUTING -d 10.10.0.151/32 -j DNAT --to-destination 10.0.0.57
 ```

-So on the external gateway interface it should be visible as:
+On the external gateway interface it should be visible as:

 ```bash
 $ sudo ip netns exec qrouter-50711ca1-1e58-44dc-bd95-a87250d5b4ae tcpdump -i qg-abce46ac-61 -nvl